BZoennchen/supercollider-book/_sources/intro.md

 ## The Nature of an Online-Book

-I experiment with SuperCollider and other tools and write this book in my spare time.
+I experiment with SuperCollider and other tools and I write this book all in my spare time.
 It is a hobby.
 Therefore, I will develop and update it over time.
 It is only a skeleton at its current state, and I will add new chapters and edit old ones.
 Therefore, do not expect anything professional.

 In the future, you might be interested in extending the book with your content.
-Maybe this project will become a community effort to make SuperCollider, Sound Design, other tools and techniques more accessible.
+Maybe this project will become a community effort to make SuperCollider, sound design, other tools and techniques more accessible.

 Another thing I am looking forward to is combining the book with a Jupyter-Kernel for SuperCollider such that the book becomes interactive.

 ## Silent Contributors

-I want to emphasize that this book is a mixture of my discoveries and the content of the materials I studied.
+I want to emphasize that this book is a mixture of my discoveries filtered and altert by my mind.
+The creator of my discoveries and the content of the materials I studied are silent contributors.
-Without the already existing material, I would not be able to learn supercollider or sound design in general.
+Without the already existing material, I would not be able to learn SuperCollider or sound design in general.

-A special thank you has to go to [Eli Fieldsteel](https://www.elifieldsteel.com/), who provides multiple excellent courses for [SuperCollider](https://supercollider.github.io/) for free as the content of his [YouTube-Channel](https://www.youtube.com/user/elifieldsteel).
+A special thank goes to [Eli Fieldsteel](https://www.elifieldsteel.com/), who provides multiple excellent courses for [SuperCollider](https://supercollider.github.io/) openly and for free via his [YouTube-Channel](https://www.youtube.com/user/elifieldsteel).

 In the following, I list all the material I looked into: